 Climate change is expected to bring changes in the frequency and severity of forest fires, storms and insect outbreaks, and in the amount of snow accumulated throughout the winter.
 All these factors affect the productivity, and even survival, of forest ecosystems.

-The team will also hold a series of workshops with forest and land managers, environmental groups, and other stakeholders to share learning about climate change impacts and work together to determine how management practices may need to be modified.
-Management practices will be examined at a range of levels, from decisions about what tree species to plant in individual stands, to provincial-level policies that may be creating barriers to effective climate change adaptation.
+The team held a series of workshops with forest and land managers, environmental groups, and other stakeholders to share learning about climate change impacts and work together to determine how management practices may need to be modified.
+Management practices were examined at a range of levels, from decisions about what tree species to plant in individual stands, to provincial-level policies that may be creating barriers to effective climate change adaptation.

 The second project builds on the first project by extending the area of climate projections to include the Monashee Mountains and Okanagan Highlands to the West, the Northern Selkirk and Purcell Mountains to the north, and the Rocky Mountains to the east.

 The primary purpose of the project is to identify how appropriate land use zoning in southeastern British Columbia can contribute to meeting biological conservation goals over the coming decades.
 The unique feature of this analysis is the specific inclusion of climate change considerations in the planning exercise.